archusXIV/mpv-playlists-manager/README.md

 ```
 ## Why ranger?
 Because we are terminal users so we can navigate across our local media files to queue them in mpv.
+You will aslo need some dependencies to make it functional, for example displaying image/video thumbnails preview
+with [ffmpegthumbnailer](https://github.com/dirkvdb/ffmpegthumbnailer).
+Make sure $XDG_CONFIG_HOME/ranger/scope.sh is executable.
 I also provide my ranger config directory to get you started if you're noob, drag it in ~/.config.
 Please use the help option for more information.

 Requests and contributions?
 Why not, have fun.